SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/disaster-recovery/recover-exchange-servers.md

 This topic shows you how to recover a lost Exchange 2016 server that isn't a member of a database availability group (DAG).
 For detailed steps about how to recover a server that was a member of a DAG, see [Recover a database availability group member server](recover-dag-member-servers.md).

-> [!NOTE]
->  If Exchange is installed in a location other than the default location, you must use the  _/TargetDir_ switch to specify the location of the Exchange binary files.
-If you don't use the  _/TargetDir_ switch, the Exchange files are installed in the default location (%programfiles%\Microsoft\Exchange Server\V15). >  To determine the install location, follow these steps: >  Open ADSIEDIT.MSC or LDP.EXE. >  Navigate to the following location: **CN=ExServerName,CN=Servers,CN=First Administrative Group,CN=Administrative Groups,CN=ExOrg Name,CN=Microsoft Exchange,CN=Services,CN=Configuration,DC=DomainName,CN=Com**>  Right-click the Exchange server object, and then click **Properties**. >  Locate the **msExchInstallPath** attribute.
+ **Note**: If Exchange is installed in a location other than the default location, you must use the  _/TargetDir_ switch to specify the location of the Exchange binary files.
+If you don't use the  _/TargetDir_ switch, the Exchange files are installed in the default location (%programfiles%\Microsoft\Exchange Server\V15).

+To determine the install location, follow these steps:

+1. Open ADSIEDIT.MSC or LDP.EXE.

+2. Navigate to the following location: **CN=ExServerName,CN=Servers,CN=First Administrative Group,CN=Administrative Groups,CN=ExOrg Name,CN=Microsoft Exchange,CN=Services,CN=Configuration,DC=DomainName,CN=Com**

+3. Right-click the Exchange server object, and then click **Properties**.

+4. Locate the **msExchInstallPath** attribute.
 This attribute stores the current installation path.

 Looking for other management tasks related to backing up and restoring data?
 Check out [Backup, Restore, and Disaster Recovery](http://technet.microsoft.com/library/394fc4ed-fa02-41fa-9159-cc2754ff8875.aspx).

 ## What do you need to know before you begin?